Loicet/movie-explorer-app/movie-explorer/README.md

-# 🎬 MovieMate - Movie Explorer App
+#  MovieMate - Movie Explorer App

 A beautiful, modern web app for exploring and discovering your favorite TV shows and movies.
 Built with React and powered by the TVMaze API, MovieMate lets you search through thousands of shows, filter by genre, save favorites, and dive deep into show details.

-## ✨ Features
+##  Features

-- **🔍 Smart Search**: Find any TV show instantly with live search
+- **Smart Search**: Find any TV show instantly with live search
-- **🎭 Genre Filtering**: Filter shows by Drama, Comedy, Action, Romance, and more
+- **Genre Filtering**: Filter shows by Drama, Comedy, Action, Romance, and more
-- **❤️ Favorites System**: Save shows you love to your personal favorites collection
+- **Favorites System**: Save shows you love to your personal favorites collection
-- **📱 Responsive Design**: Works beautifully on desktop, tablet, and mobile
+- **Responsive Design**: Works beautifully on desktop, tablet, and mobile
-- **🎨 Modern UI**: Clean, intuitive interface with smooth animations
+- **Modern UI**: Clean, intuitive interface with smooth animations
-- **📺 Show Details**: View detailed information including ratings, genres, and descriptions
+- **Show Details**: View detailed information including ratings, genres, and descriptions
-- **💾 Persistent Storage**: Your favorites are saved locally, so they stay with you
+- **Persistent Storage**: Your favorites are saved locally, so they stay with you

-## 🚀 Getting Started
+##  Getting Started

 ### Prerequisites